meshybb/OpenVLThinker-my-version/ABLATION_RESULTS.md

 ```

 This matches the algorithmic difference: G²RPO changes how rewards are converted into advantages.
 As a result, partial reward components can have a clearer effect during training.

-FS-G²RPO sometimes preserved the structural behavior, but not consistently.
-Overall, it did not match the stronger format and structure reliability of the original G²RPO run.
+FS-G²RPO tried to emphasize the same signal by adding extra format and structure reward before applying the G²RPO mapping.
+However, because G²RPO is rank-based, changing the raw reward values does not necessarily change the final advantage strongly enough.

+In this run, the added weights improved over GRPO but did not improve over the original G²RPO.

 ## Main Conclusion